emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 the peer trusting the TEAP server.
 If the peer trusts the provided server certificate, then the server is authenticated.

-Typically, this authentication process involves the peer both validating the certificate to a trust anchor and confirming that the entity named by the certificate is the intended server.
+Typically, this authentication process involves the peer validating the certificate to a trust anchor by verifying that the server presenting the certificate holds the private key, and confirming that the entity named by the certificate is the intended server.
 Server authentication also occurs when the procedures in [](#phase1) are used to resume a session where the peer and server were previously mutually